FAMILY: Fabaceae or Leguminosae (Pea family)

 It is recommended to plant whatever mesquites are native to your area because they are uniquely suited to grow and thrive in your climate.
 Unlike South American mesquites, our Sonoran natives have deep tap roots to handle our strong summer winds.
 Native mesquites are hardy, low-water-using, fast-growing trees.
 Unlike South American mesquites, native mesquite root systems rarely push up adjacent sidewalks or foundations.
 Natives have a beautiful canopy and multi-trunk system when pruned properly.
 Native plants attract native wildlife, since the two have co-evolved over millennia.
 Lastly, our natives tend to produce better-tasting pods.
 Although the South American mesquite pods are edible they are often not as sweet and are chalky in texture.
 South American Mesquites are beautiful trees but, for many reasons, we need our own natives in our urban areas.

 HOW: Pick ripe pods from the tree.
 Taste one to judge its sweetness before continuing to harvest from that particular tree.
 Flavor varies from tree to tree.
 The sweeter the better!
+A good-tasting pod will have no chalkiness, no slight burning sensation in the throat, no drying out of your mouth, and no bad aftertaste.
 Pull gently and the pods should come right off.
 If you have to pull hard, they’re not ready yet!
-Pick only those pods that are good-tasting, clean, and nice-looking.
+Pick only those pods that are good-tasting, clean, and nice-looking (free off black mold).

-MILLING: Take your mesquite pods to any Desert Harvesters event in the fall.
-Staff operate a Meadows Mills #5 hammermill, which mills 5 gallons of pods into 1 gallon of flour in about 10 minutes.
-Be sure the pods you bring for milling are clean and free of gravel, dirt, or any other debris that could damage the mill or contaminate your flour or that of people whose pods are milled after yours.
-Only clean pods will be milled!
+MILLING: Take your mesquite pods to the Desert Harvesters June milling event.
+Staff operate a Meadows Mills #5 hammermill, which mills 5 gallons of pods into 1 gallon (about 5 pounds) of flour in about 5 minutes.
+Be sure the pods you bring for milling are clean and free of mold as well as gravel, dirt, or any other debris that could damage the mill or contaminate your flour or that of people whose pods are milled after yours.
+Only properly prepared pods will be milled!

 COST: Check the Desert Harvesters website for up-to-date milling fees.

 ECONOMICS: It takes about 2 leisurely hours to pick, clean, dry, store, and mill 5 gallons of whole pods into 1 gallon (or 5 lbs) of mesquite flour.
 You can sell mesquite flour for about $15 per pound assuming you sell directly to customers.
-Depending on how fast you work, you can earn $35 – $40 per hour for the combined tasks of picking, drying, storing, milling and packaging!
+Depending on how fast you work, you can earn $25 per hour for the combined tasks of picking, drying, storing, milling and packaging!
 The economics are especially favorable if all of the activities occur within or near your neighborhood.
+Of course you can also just enjoy and share your harvest for free.

 EAT: Mesquite is a versatile food.
 It can be milled and used as flour, or you can make syrup from the whole pods or milling chaff and use that as a sweetener.
 For ideas about how to use mesquite in cooking visit our recipe page or purchase a copy of EAT MESQUITE!, our fabulous cookbook full of delicious pre-tested recipes.